TinkerersLabPREC/CargoStacks/README.md

-# Inventory-Management-System
+# CargoStacks - A smart Lab Equipment management solution

-Welcome to the **Inventory Management System** repository for the Tinkerer's Lab at PREC!
+Welcome to the **CargoStacks** repository for the Tinkerer's Lab at PREC!

 ## About the Project